 - The Audience Has Changed.
 A big change in your audience is a big deal, and a rebrand will help adjust your business to your new audience.

 Which Do You Need?

 The answer to this question lies in the depth and scope of the challenges your business is facing.
 For cosmetic solutions, a refresh can be deeply impactful.
 However, a brand refresh can’t solve more deep-seated issues like positioning and misalignment like a rebrand can.
 No matter what, the way to ensure the best for your brand’s future is with in-depth research and a well-developed strategy.

 If you’re looking for strategic brand refreshing, BPetersonDesign would love to help you out!
-Our graphic design services are paired with our website design services so your brand refresh is cohesive across your whole business.
+We have a wonderful referral for graphic design if you need, and they can be paired with our website design services so your brand refresh is cohesive across your whole business.
 Your brand identity is the foundation of your business, so set your foundation up for success!
 We have been assisting small businesses with growth since 2008 and would love to help you out.
 We’re located in Cave Creek, Arizona, and Montrose, Colorado, but serve nationwide.